MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 ### Check the target resource

 Within Service principal sign-ins, also check the **Resource** that the Service Principal was accessing during the authentication.
-It is important to have input from the application owner as they will be familiar with which resources the Service Principal should be accessing.
+It's important to have input from the application owner as they'll be familiar with which resources the Service Principal should be accessing.

 :::image type="content" source="./media/compromised-malicious-apps/TargetResource.png" alt-text="Check the Resource for Service Principal":::